dfelinto/blender-manual/manual/game_engine/logic/actuators/constraint.rst

    Constraint actuator - Force Field

-**Force Field Constraint**
+Force Field Constraint
    Create a force field buffer zone along one axis of the object.

-   :guilabel:`Damping`
+   Damping
-        Damping factor of the Fh spring force (Range 0.0 - 1.0) :guilabel:`Distance`
+      Damping factor of the Fh spring force (Range 0.0 - 1.0) Distance
       Height of Fh area
-   :guilabel:`Rot Fh`
+   Rot Fh
       Make game object axis parallel to the normal of trigger object.
-   :guilabel:`Direction`
+   Direction
       Axis in which to create force field (can be + or -, or None) :guilabel:`Force`

-   :guilabel:`N`
+   N
-        When on, use a horizontal spring force on slopes :guilabel:`M/P`
+      When on, use a horizontal spring force on slopes M/P
-        Trigger on another Object will be either Material (M) or Property (P) :guilabel:`Property`
+      Trigger on another Object will be either Material (M) or Property (P) Property
-        Property/Material that triggers the Force Field constraint (blank for ALL Properties/Materials) :guilabel:`Per`
+      Property/Material that triggers the Force Field constraint (blank for ALL Properties/Materials) Per
       Persistence button
       When on, force field constraint always looks at Property/Material; when off, turns itself off if it can't find the Property/Material.
-   :guilabel:`Time`
+   Time
-        Number of frames for which constraint remains active :guilabel:`RotDamp`
+      Number of frames for which constraint remains active RotDamp
       Damping factor for rotation

 .. figure:: /images/BGE_Actuator_Constraint_Orientation.jpg